 How to better manage your digital attack surface risk

-As organisations shift to the cloud in droves, their digital attack surface continues to rapidly expand.
+As organizations shift to the cloud in droves, their digital attack surface continues to rapidly expand.
 And with the number of threats rapidly increasing, security leaders need to enhance their attack surface risk management.
-We explore how a unified cybersecurity platform can help improve your defences against cyber risk in comparison to point products.
+We explore how a unified cybersecurity platform can help improve your defenses against cyber risk in comparison to point products.

 What is attack surface management?

 Attack surface management (ASM) is the continuous discovery, assessment, and mitigation of an organization’s IT ecosystem.
 This differs from asset discovery and monitoring in that ASM evaluates security gaps from the attacker’s perspective, including risk across people, processes, and technology.